I travelled to Borneo for one reason and for one reason only; to see some orangutans! Here’s some fascinating orangutan facts –

-If you’re heading to Kuching at any tme, get the number 6 bus to Semenggoh and go and see some live animals in their own habitat.
-None of this zoo crap.
+If you’re heading to Kuching at any time, get the number 6 bus to Semenggoh and go and see some live animals in their own habitat.
+None of that zoo crap.
 It only costs £2 and the feeding is between 8am-12pm.
 Right at the end, a mother carried a baby on her back right past us – I feel so honoured to have experienced this.

 I don’t know if he was saying it for dramatic effect, but the guide turned to me during this and said “remember you seen this, because they could become extinct soon.”
 Uuuuuugh 🙁